Apostrophes and Hyphens: Common Mistakes and How to Use Them Correctly

 1. Compound Modifiers Before Nouns

-When two or more words work together to modify a noun, they often need a hyphen:
+When two or more words work together to modify a noun, hyphenate them when they appear before the noun:

 • Well-known singer